SixSq/old.sixsq.github.com/_posts/blog/2014-04-29-blog-connector-openstack.md

 ---
 layout: article
-title: OpenStack SlipStream Connector Configuration
+title: How to Configure Your OpenStack SlipStream Connector
 category: blog
 image: /img/design/slipstream_category.png
 author: Marc-Elian Bégin / Lionel Schaub
 comments: true
 ---

-Here are instructions on how to configure the SlipStream OpenStack connector.
+The following instructions will guide you through the procedure of configuring a SlipStream OpenStack connector, such that you can add your OpenStack cloud to the list of clouds your SlipStream can talk to.

-This connector is distributed by SixSq under an open source license and is also available for sale to take advantage of SixSq's support and maintenance.
-Refer to the [pricing page](/products/slipstream-pricing.html) for details.
+The connector is distributed by SixSq under a commercial license and is available via various pricing plans.
+Please refer to the [pricing page](/products/slipstream-pricing.html) for details or feel free to contact the [SlipStream Support team](mailto:support@sixsq.com) with any questions about the SlipStream vCloud connector.

 Prerequisite
 ----